nikola-bodrozic/react-unit-tests-async/README.md

 # act and fireEvent

-File `src/comp/InputField.test.js` in 3. test
+File `src/comp/InputField.test.js` shows testing of component that has state update

 # tests for default and named exports